 Kearney is a spectacular city located 185.3 miles (298 kilometers) from Omaha.
 This city has numerous historic and modern attractions like the Archway on I-80, a historical monument consisting of a museum that speaks of the history of the Platte River.
 This city has amazing camping and picnicking spots such as Yanney Park, Harmon Park, Fort Kearney State Recreation Area, and more.
 It is also home to a number of museums like Fort Kearney Museum, Nebraska Firefighters Museum, Trails and Rails Museum, MONA Gallery, and Kearney Children’s Museum.

 This city is located in central Nebraska, 148 miles (238 kilometers) from Omaha.
 It was named after Le Grand Island on Platte River.
 Check out the 19th-century architectural marvel Stuhr Museum - Praire Pioneer to learn about the life of Nebraska’s people during that period.
 Spend a day of fun at Island Oasis Water Park or Stolley Park Kids Kingdom.
 Pitch a tent and camp at Morman Island Recreation Park.
 Go fishing at the pier and Suck’s Lake.
-Grand Island City in Nebraska has so many activities to offer, and it is a great choice for a memorable weekend trip.
+Grand Island City in Nebraska has so many activities to offer, and it is a great choice for a memorable road trip from Omaha.

 Des Moines is the capital city of Iowa and is a popular tourist attraction.
 This city is at an easy distance from Omaha, 126 miles (202 kilometers) away.
 It has numerous sights to explore such as Greater Des Moines Botanical Garden, Des Moines Art Center, Iowa State Capitol Building, Living History Farms, Gray’s Lake, Western Gateway Park, museums, historic houses, and various other spots.
 It is a great place to learn about Iowa’s history and lifestyle.